Strip (Chris Brown song): Background and composition

 "Strip" was written by Chris Brown, Sevyn Streeter, Christopher Whitacre, J. Lonny Bereal, Justin Henderson and Kevin McCall, while production was handled by Tha Bizness.
 The song first appeared on Brown's mixtape Boy in Detention in 2011.
 On October 27, 2011, Brown announced via his official Twitter account that "Strip" and "Biggest Fan" would serve as the two lead singles from his fifth studio album Fortune (2012).
 However, following the online premiere of "Turn Up the Music" on January 26, 2012, several websites, including MTV News and Billboard magazine, reported that this would be the lead single from the album, while "Strip" served as a buzz single.
 The official remix of the song, made by Brown and McCall, was posted online on April 5, 2012, and features a slower instrumental and newly performed verses from both singers.

 Musically, "Strip" is a "bouncy synth-heavy" R&B and hip hop song, with lyrics of Brown crooning to a stripper.
 Vulture described Brown as taking the role of a "hypersexual goofball" as he admires the strippers beauty and sex appeal.
-As stated by Lewis Corner of Digital Spy, the track features "booty-bouncing mix of pulsing beats and '90s-styled melodies."The chorus borrows from the bridge from the Fan of a Fan version of Ain't Thinkin' 'Bout You, by Brown and Tyga, which this version features Bow Wow.
+As stated by Lewis Corner of Digital Spy, the track features "booty-bouncing mix of pulsing beats and '90s-styled melodies."
+The chorus borrows from the bridge from the mixtape Fan of a Fan version of "Ain't Thinkin' 'Bout You", performed by Brown and features rapper Bow Wow.